DVSA announces Earned Recognition changes

 “This transparency allows for our enforcement activity to be focused on the serially non-compliant operators, helping us better protect people from unsafe drivers and vehicles.”

-For more information, visit the Government Earned Recognition website.
+For more information about the Government Earned Recognition changes visit the website.

 To find out more about how Truckfile can help you join the Earned Recognition scheme, click here.